PDM announces final schedule of public meetings

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The PDM Convener Ahsan Iqbal told media after chairing steering committee meeting of the PDM said the public meetings would also be held in four provincial capitals and Multan.
+The PDM Convener, Ahsan Iqbal, told the media after chairing the steering committee meeting the public meetings would also be held in the four provincial capitals and Multan.
 The PDM meeting also named Raja Pervaiz Ashraf of Pakistan People’s Party (PPP) as Senior Vice President and Shahid Khaqan Abbasi as Secretary General.
-Mian Iftikhar Hussain of Awami National Party (ANP) will act as Movement’s Information Secretary.
+Mian Iftikhar Hussain of Awami National Party (ANP) will act as the movement’s Information Secretary.

 Ahsan Iqbal told newsmen that Karachi would host the second public meeting on October 18.
-The day marks anniversary of Karsaz suicide on motorcade of former prime minister Benazir Bhutto which killed at least 100 PPP activists and injured many others.
-The PDM meeting decided to hold public meeting in Karachi on October 18 on request of the PPP leadership.
+The day marks the anniversary of Karsaz suicide attack on the motorcade of former prime minister Benazir Bhutto which killed at least 100 PPP activists and injured many others.
+The PDM meeting decided to hold a public meeting in Karachi on October 18 on the request of the PPP leadership.

-The public meeting which was scheduled to be held in Quetta on October 11, would be staged on 25th of this month.
-The PDM public meeting in Peshawar will be held on November 22 Multan will host the similar event on 30th of next month.

 The PDM leader said the meeting also strongly condemned registration of FIR against the former prime minister Nawaz Sharif.
 He said the government also damaged the Kashmir by naming the AJK prime minister in the case.